SumanthRH/tokenization/3-hf-tokenizer/README.md

 This is the simple explanation.
 There's one important detail though: When you have `added_tokens` or special tokens, there are no merge rules for these tokens!
 And you can't make up ad-hoc merge rules without messing up the tokenization of other strings.
 So, we need to handle this in the pre-tokenization step - Along with splitting on whitespace, punctuations, etc, we will also split at the boundaries of `added_tokens`.

+# A minimal implementation
+This folder contains two `.py` files:
+- `bpe.py`: Implements a simple `BPE` class that tokenizes a string according to GPT-2's byte-level BPE algorithm (a simple change to standard BPE).
+- `minimal_hf_tok.py`: Implements `MySlowTokenizer`,  <100 line implementation for the basic features of HuggingFace's `GPT2Tokenizer` (the slow version).

+# Step-by-step walkthrough
+Head over to [walkthrough.ipynb](/3-hf-tokenizer/walkthrough.ipynb) for details on:
+- Implementing the merging algorithm for `BPE`
+- Implementing the different methods for encoding, decoding, added tokens etc. in `MySlowTokenizer` to match `GPT2Tokenizer`.